polterguy/magic.deploy/README.md

 some few minutes and try to refresh your page.
 Only when you no longer get an error, you can proceed to configure Magic from its dashboard.
 To start this process however, you will need to access both your frontend and your backend to initiate the process of retrieving an SSL certificate for both your web apps.
-If you domain is _"yourdomain.com"_ and you chose the DNS A records illustrated in the beginning of this article, you can initiate this process by opening the following URLs in your browser.
+If your domain is _"yourdomain.com"_ and you chose the DNS A records illustrated in the beginning of this article, you can initiate this process by opening the following URLs in your browser.